-I would encourage bands, clubs, and event holders who don’t want to offend to stop using it.
-My understanding of American history, vaudeville, minstrelsy, and the Blackface era informs my current views.
-Had you asked me as a teenager in the ’90s, before I knew any of that, I would have told you the term sounded racially charged.
-A typical person under 50, having never considered the issue at all, may feel the same even if they can’t articulate why.
+I would encourage bands, clubs, and event hosts who don’t want to offend to stop using it.
+My understanding of American history, vaudeville, minstrelsy, and the blackface era informs my current views.
+Had you asked me as a teenager in the ’90s, before I knew any of that, I would already have told you the term sounded racially charged.
+That means a typical person under 50, having never considered the issue at all, may feel the same even if they can’t articulate why.

 “Traditional” implies the respect that musicians bring to the music and indicates that they don’t intend to stray beyond certain musical boundaries.
 It is also broad enough to apply to anyone playing within those boundaries.
-It seems to be understood by everyone as not indicating swing or later.
+It seems to be understood by everyone to not indicate Swing or any later forms.
 The dance community uses this terminology to describe bands.
 It’s an easy and useful point of reference for dancers who may prefer one style over another.
 As more traditional jazz festivals partner with swing dance events, a lingua franca is useful.

-For non-modern jazz of the post swing era, “Classic” works and has some salience.
+For non-modern jazz of the post swing era, “classic” works and has some salience.
 “Classic” is big.
-Big enough to include everything from cabaret singing to light experimentation.
+Big enough to include everything from cabaret singing to John Coltrane.
 It has boundaries inclusive of bop and stopping where things get too much for the average listener.

 I’ll still be using “Dixieland” where a band identifies by the term either historically or in the present.
 The reality of its use over 75 years is not going to go away.
 “Dixieland” is a helpful descriptive shorthand.
-Using it in context is preferable to pretending it never happened.
+Using it in proper context is preferable to trying to talk around the word.

 Stripping away ahistorical associations with the minstrel era and the “music for white guys” image that traditional jazz picked up during the revival is vital for its continued growth and preservation.
 Retiring the inaccurate, and racially charged D-word will only be a start.

-We need to encourage our young people, particularly African American children, to embrace the early jazz musicians as the source of pride they are.
-Musicians who despite adversity created joyful music that continues to inspire.
+We need to encourage our young people, particularly African American children, to embrace the early jazz musicians as the source of pride they should be.
+They were people who despite adversity created joyful music that continues to inspire.
 Enough time has passed since those mid-century missteps that we may start having success doing so.